1GN1tE/CTF_Writeups/Writeups/Midnight_Sun_CTF_2021_Quals/Blueberry pop/README.md

 ```
 So I used this as seed of the bytes to get `rdata`

 Now we have got everything we need to generate key.
-I just bruteforced the milliseconds in timsestamp to get the flag and the username out of the two.
+I just bruteforced the milliseconds in timsestamp and used the username `erism` to get the flag.
 Solve script [here](./recover.py)

 ```